-Recovery is something that you may find yourself thinking about a lot when you are struggling with an eating disorder.
-Maybe it is something you fear – or something you long for.
-Maybe it is both of those things at different times.
-It may be something that other people talk about – or perhaps it is something you are supposed to be working towards in your appointments with doctors, psychiatrists, psychologists, nutritionists or counsellors.
+Recovery is something you may find yourself thinking about a lot when you're struggling with an eating disorder.
+Maybe it’s something you fear – or something you long for.
+Maybe it's both of those things at different times.
+Perhaps it's something you're supposed to be working towards with your GP, psychologist or counsellor.

 You don’t have to be ready to recover, you just have to not want to spend one more day or one more hour or one more minute living like you are.